-Dating/domestic violence is violence done by a date, boyfriend/ex-boyfriend, girlfriend/ex-girlfriend, roommate, fiancé, spouse, or family member that includes: verbal/emotional abuse - put-downs, public humiliation, manipulation, name-calling; isolation - keeping you from seeing family or friends; threats and intimidation - threats of suicide, harming you or family members, threatening to take away your children; physical abuse - hitting, slapping, kicking; and sexual abuse - rape, sexual assault.
+Dating/domestic violence is a crime.
+It is an act of violence committed by a date, boyfriend/ex-boyfriend, girlfriend/ex-girlfriend, roommate, fiancé, spouse, or family member that includes: verbal/emotional abuse-put-downs, public humiliation, manipulation, name calling; isolation-keeping you from seeing family or friends; threats and intimidation-threats of suicide, harming you or family members, threatening to take away your children; physical abuse-hitting, slapping, kicking; and sexual abuse-rape, sexual assault.